 Figure 6.5.2-2: Security for Network Assisted Sidelink Positioning with Partial Network Coverage

-4. The selected Located UE(s) performs the Discovery procedure (i.e. Model B discovery) to discover the Target UE which may move out of network coverage, and provides the Service Code and its token to the Target UE.
-Once receiving the discovery messages, the Target UE verifies the integrity of discovery message and the token.
+4. The selected Located UE(s) performs the Discovery procedure (i.e. Model B discovery) to discover the Target UE which may move out of network coverage, and provides the Service Code and optionally its token to the Target UE.
+Once receiving the discovery messages, the Target UE verifies the integrity of discovery message and optionally the token.

 5. If the authorization checking is successful, the Target UE establishes a PC5 link with the located UE for the SL positioning measurement as defined in TS 33.503 [6].
 The Located UE and Target UE also exchange their tokens during the PC5 link establishment procedure for role authorization of each other.